 Please note the BMS staff do not perform the aspirations.

-We do provide BMS on site rapid specimen adequacy assessment at Head and Neck clinics, including thyroid, every Tuesday morning and Thursday afternoon at Central MFT and Wednesday afternoons at Trafford General Hospital.
+We do provide BMS on site rapid specimen adequacy assessment at Head and Neck clinics, including thyroid, every Tuesday and Thursday afternoon at ORC and Wednesday afternoons at Trafford General Hospital.

 At the Christie Hospital NHS Foundation Trust, the BMS provides FNA assistance and on site specimen adequacy assessment of all types of FNA samples.

 The staff in the laboratory will be pleased to advise and assist on any aspect of sample collection.
 Please contact the department at:

 - Cytology Department (ORC), Monday to Friday between 08:00 hrs and 17:00 hrs on 0161 276 5110/5115/5116.
 We may also be contacted by bleep on 07623 916 594.

 - Please note calls must be received by 16:15 hrs for FNA attendance.